Safety Planning

 On Campus

-Public safety escorts: you can always request a public safety officer to escort you to and from classes, to your car in the parking lot, or any other location on campus, if it would help you feel safer.
+• Students can always request a public safety officer to escort them to and from classes, to their car in the parking lot, or any other location on campus, if it would help them feel safer.
 Call the PCC non-emergency public safety line to do so:

 • Non-Emergency Line: 971-722-4902